Getting: Hooked, Stuck, and Unstuck.

 MASCULINE AND FEMININE: THE POLARITY LEADERSHIP CAN NO LONGER IGNORE

-I asked three different AI systems to help me solve a complex organizational challenge last month.
-Every single response gave me a decision tree, a prioritization matrix, and an action plan.
-Not one asked me how the people involved were feeling about the change.
-Not one suggested I spend time listening before deciding.
-Not one questioned [...]
+I asked three different AI systems to help me think through a complex organizational challenge last month.
+Every response gave me some version of a decision tree, prioritization matrix, implementation sequence, or action plan.
+Not one asked how the people involved were experiencing the change.
+Not one suggested slowing down long enough to listen before deciding. [...]

 John Kessler’s Multarity Brilliance